 Pain associated normally with any laparoscopic procedure generally resolves within 48 hours, and is not severe, nor does it become chronic unless the result of an infection.
 Sterile Filshie clips are provided to the surgeon in validated sterile packaging.
 Nevertheless, pain is the most prevalent (but still rare) Filshie clip complaint.
 In women with implanted clips who have reported chronic pain, several other gynecological symptoms are typically present which are not related to Filshie clips.
 The obvious recourse for a person experiencing pain that she associates with an implanted device is to remove it.
-ESSURE, which is difficult if not impossible to remove, requires specialized surgical technique.
-In contrast, given widely available imaging and normal laparoscopic skills, Filshie clips can be removed safely, although removal is very rarely requested by patients or recommended by physicians.
+Given widely available imaging and normal laparoscopic skills, Filshie clips can be removed safely, although removal is very rarely requested by patients or recommended by physicians.

-A well-known and clinically-reported potential side effect of Filshie clip tubal ligation is clip migration.
+A well-known and clinically-reported potential side effect of Filshie clip tubal ligation, as with any other surgical clip or implant, is subsequent clip movement, often called "migration".
 A clip-occluded fallopian tube eventually separates into two permanently closed stubs after tissue necrosis under a closed clip.
 Peritoneal tissue usually encapsulates an implanted clip while still in contact with the fallopian tube.
-In some cases where tissue encapsulation is slow, migration of a clip may occur after sterilization has been achieved.
+In some cases where tissue encapsulation is slow, movement of a clip may occur after sterilization has been achieved.
 Although the silicone lining of the clip helps prevent clip migration and reduces the risk of tubal regeneration, one clinical journal publication indicated migration occurs 6% of the time.
 Dr. Marcus Filshie, the inventor of the clip, expressed his opinion in 2002 that more than 25% of patients will experience a migration of one or more clips, typically within the abdominal cavity.
 Once detached, the clip typically becomes encompassed in dense adhesive tissue without any symptoms.
-Rarely, a low grade inflammatory response can occur.
+Rarely, a low-grade inflammatory response can occur.
 Because clips are biologically inert and small, physicians generally have concluded that removing a migrated clip represents more risk to long term well-being than leaving it in the body.
 In 2019, UTMD retained an independent clinical expert, Dr. Nader Gad in Australia, who in 2010 had published the results of an almost twenty-year retrospective review of all reported Filshie clip migration events in the English literature, in order to independently review all subsequent reported complaints contained in the US FDA MAUDE website and the Australia TGA DAEN website over the most recent ten years.
 His February 2019 written report observed that "There were no serious clinical or life-threatening complications that related directly or indirectly to the Filshie clips or their migration."

 In late 2021, after the Filshie clip had been used in the U.S. for 25 years and implanted in millions of women, a clip migration lawsuit was filed in Texas.
 Subsequently, the same law firm solicited and recruited claimants in other states.
-As of the end of January 2023, there were a total of fourteen clip migration lawsuits initiated by the same law firm in twelve different states.
-UTMD has filed motions to dismiss in most of those lawsuits, one of which has been granted.
-A dismissal can be appealed, but as of yet hasn't been.
-Management expects others to be dismissed based on legal grounds such as lack of jurisdiction or U.S. FDA preemption.
-In lawsuits where UTMD's early motions for dismissal have been denied, those denials will be challenged by facts presented by UTMD at a later stage.
-In UTMD's view, the current lawsuits which have not been litigated yet are without merit as UTMD believes that they are preempted by federal law.
+As of the end of January 2024, there were a total of thirteen still open clip migration lawsuits initiated by the same law firm in eleven different states.
+UTMD has either filed early dispositive motions to dismiss or has filed motions for summary judgement aimed at defeating cases before trial.
+In UTMD's view, the current lawsuits, all of which have not gone to trial yet, are without merit as UTMD believes that they are preempted by federal law and that plaintiffs will be unable to show that their complaints were caused by migrated clips.